 This is the first of what looks like several Market Halls around town, more on that in a moment.

 Where: 472 Fulham Rd, Fulham, London SW6 1BY

 When: 8am-11pm (Mon to Sat), 10am to 10.30pm (Sun).
 Great for breakfast, brunch and dinner although we would recommend avoiding busy weekend evenings if bringing your pup.
 Kitchens close an hour before the Market Hall closes.

 Flat Iron Square is a gem of a hidden foodie hub in Southwark.
 We stumbled on it last year and have been back several times.
 Located in seven railway arches as well as a Grade II listed house, there is a great mix of food stalls and street-food trucks as well as a bar and stunning outdoor area, so plenty of space for people and pups.

 Flat Iron Square is also home to a live music venue so check the What’s On section on the website to avoid large crowds and loud music for doggos.
-On weekends the very charming vintage makers market FLEA also takes up residence if vintage is your thing.
 Just a short walk from the not dog-friendly Borough Market, Flat Iron Square is a definite asset to dog-friendly SE1 in our opinion!

 Where: 64 Southwark St, London SE1 1RU

 When: 12pm-9pm (Mon), 12pm-12am (Tues to Fri), 11am-12am (Sat) and 10am to 8pm (Sun).
 Flat Iron Square themselves advise against bringing your dog in the evenings as it can get busy